-Stevens’s tenure as territorial governor was contentious, especially regarding the disposition of American Indians and the land that white settlers coveted.
-He arranged for a series of councils with native leaders that resulted in the drafting of numerous treaties—many of which the government broke.
-Eventually, Stevens found himself embroiled in litigation and armed conflict between the natives and settlers, prompting some unhappy residents to petition President Franklin Pierce for Stevens’s removal.
+Stevens’s tenure as territorial governor was contentious, especially regarding the handling of American Indians and the land that white settlers coveted.
+He arranged for a series of councils with native leaders that resulted in the drafting of several treaties—many of which the government broke.
+Eventually, Stevens found himself embroiled in litigation and armed conflicts between the natives and settlers, prompting some unhappy residents to petition President Franklin Pierce for Stevens’s removal.
 Pierce stopped short of recalling Stevens, but he issued a reprimand.
-In 1857, the Indian situation gradually quieted down and territorial voters extricated Stevens from the mess when they elected him as their delegate to Congress.
+In 1857, the Indian situation gradually quieted down and territorial voters disentangled Stevens from the mess when they elected him as their delegate to Congress.
 Stevens represented the residents of the Washington Territory in Congress for the next four years.

 Stevens played a prominent role in the split of the Democratic Party prior to the 1860 presidential election.
 He represented Oregon at the party’s first convention at Charleston, South Carolina, where delegates proved unable to agree upon a candidate.
 When a majority of delegates nominated Stephen A. Douglas at a second convention in Baltimore, Stevens joined a splinter group that nominated John C. Breckinridge to represent the newly formed Southern Democratic Party.